-Forza has a number of educational provisions in the local community that can offer a standard in-school program that caters to both key stages 3 and 4 and includes an individually tailored education package for each student including English, Maths, Science, ICT, PSHE, Sex and Relationships Education and Beliefs and Values as core subjects.
-In addition, one of our local schools Brewood offers 1:1 support in school for students who need additional help either emotionally, psychologically, or academically.
-This support is both in and out of the classroom and is reviewed regularly.
+As a new provision in the area, Luna will look to build relationships with local educational providers that can offer a standard in-school program that caters to all key stages.
+This would include an individually tailored education package for each student including English, Maths, Science, ICT, PSHE, Sex and Relationships Education, and Beliefs and Values as core subjects.
+Several local providers have already been identified.